newt0/sui-articles/en/mysticeti-v2-sui-consensus.md

 Latency comparison on Europe-based full nodes showing improved performance with Transaction Driver (yellow) versus Quorum Driver (green).

-Starting with **Sui node v1.60**, Mysticeti v2 and Transaction Driver will become the default for transaction processing.
+Starting with Sui node v1.60, Mysticeti v2 and Transaction Driver will become the default for transaction processing.

 ## Additional changes

 Several other improvements introduced as part of Mysticeti v2 were rolled out earlier and will be covered in future blog posts, including:

-* **Garbage collection:** Old consensus blocks are dropped instead of being committed, limiting the performance impact of validators that fail to propagate their blocks efficiently.
+* Garbage collection: Old consensus blocks are dropped instead of being committed, limiting the performance impact of validators that fail to propagate their blocks efficiently.
-* **Smart ancestor selection:** Validators that do not broadcast blocks consistently are excluded as ancestors for linking.
+* Smart ancestor selection: Validators that do not broadcast blocks consistently are excluded as ancestors for linking.

-## **Future Work**
+## Future Work

 The work to improve Sui consensus is ongoing.